According to the Michigan website, you are required to file a Michigan return if you have any income to report.

 - Military pay included on MI-1040, line 10 (Taxable Social Security benefits were pulled from federal)

-If you are a nonresident of Michigan, stationed in Michigan, none of your active duty military pay is taxable to Michigan.
+If you are a nonresident of Michigan, stationed in Michigan, your active duty military pay is nontaxable to Michigan.
 Any other Michigan sourced income is taxable on the Michigan return.

 Your nonresident return will not include your active duty pay unless Michigan is listed as the state in Box 15 of the W-2.
 If you need to manually deduct the active duty military pay from the nonresident return, follow the steps listed below in the program: